Video Crop & Zoom allows you to crop your videos in an easy and precise way.

 Video Crop & Zoom can be purchased on the App Store

-We do not collect any personal information from your use of our apps.
+We do not collect any personal information in our apps.

 For more information or support, please contact